 - Categorization: Used to categorize your resource links.
 See Content Categorization learn about managing the available categories.
 These categories are used when creating Resource Links List blocks on your site.

-- URL Alias: This allows you to control the resource link detail page URL.
+- The user-friendly path for a content item or taxonomy term that replaces the system path.
+For example, /my-page can be an alias for /node/123. : This allows you to control the resource link detail page URL.
 Most times you want to let Drupal choose the alias automatically, which will be based on the title of the resource link.
 However, there are times when you want to override this and provide a custom path.
 You can uncheck the Generate automatic URL alias box and enter your own custom URL alias.
 Keep custom URL aliases short but descriptive and use hyphens to separate words.